-The evolved modelling of physical in a digital can be called a digital twin.
-The digital twin concept has been introduced in several applications domains.
-In UC12, the application is structural engineering for infrastructure.
 The digital twin must be supported by blended modelling to support the user in the design and maintenance process of the target system.
 This use case of Pictor considers table-based specifications of geometry and characteristics of the members and hinges.
 The target system is a model of a building structure with thousands of elements and hinges in different materials, for example, bridges for roads and railway tracks in concrete with steel cables.
 The targets have requirements according to European standards with a high regard for safety for public transportation such as the European norms EN 1992 for concrete structures.
 These standards are continuously updated with more advanced practices in civil engineering for building bridges in concrete and steel.
-New civil engineering practices impose new requirements on the software package which has to meet requirements on correctness and safety of the calculation for structural analysis.
+New civil engineering practices impose new requirements on the software packages which by using the blended modelling approach, better meet requirements on correctness and safety in the structural analysis calculations.